What are Trinidad Scorpion “Butch T” peppers?

 Where can you buy Trinidad Scorpion “Butch T” peppers?

-You can find “Butch T” pepper seeds, powders, and hot sauces widely available online.
+You can find “Butch T” pepper seeds, powders, and hot sauces widely available online (Amazon).
 It’s not a chili pepper you’ll often find in brick and mortar stores – it’s just too spicy for the masses.

 If you’re one for extreme super-hot chili peppers, the Trinidad Scorpion “Butch T” pepper should be part of your vernacular.
 While it has been overshadowed by hotter chilies, it has the record-book pedigree few others enjoy and the wicked scorpion pepper look that just fits with the overwhelming heat.